federaspa/CNNs-for-image-classification/README.md

 To load the MNIST dataset, we simply import it from `torchvisions.datasets` and then wrap it in a dataloader with a batch size of 64. \
 The original notebook explicitly normalized the images, but in our implementation this is not needed as `torchvision.transforms.ToTensor` implements it by default.\
-In order to imrove our model's learning, we shuffle the training data on loading by setting `shuffle=True`.
+In order to improve our model's learning, we shuffle the training data on loading by setting `shuffle=True`.

 To feed the data to a CNN, we need to shape it as required by Pytorch.
 As input, a 2D convolutional layer needs a **4D tensor** with shape: **(batch, channels, rows, cols)**.
 Therefore, we need to precise the "channels" axis, which can be seen as the number of level of color of each input: 3 channels if the image is in RGB, 1 if it is in grayscale.